 Additionally, because the VBCs are interstate competitions for prize money, participants who hack or cheat may be subject to penalties under federal, state or local cybercrime or anti-hacking laws.

-QUALIFIER RULES:The top eight nationally ranked teams per round from both tracks of the event qualify to compete in the final round of the event.
+QUALIFIER RULES:The top twenty nationally ranked teams per round from both tracks of the event qualify to compete in the final round of the event.
 A maximum of one team, per state, per round, per track is eligible to qualify for the finals.
 Teams that qualify during round one may participate, but will not be ranked in round two.

 SCORES: A team’s actual numeric score will not be posted on the rankings page.
 Bars symbolizing a team’s score